 The Most Addictive Thing I've ever Smelled

-I'm about to tell you about a scent that men AND women ask me about on a daily basis.
-People mention it in ubers… come up to me after I walk by.
-It's little (about 3 x 3 inch) and I never, ever, leave home with it.
-I take it to the gym (I swear it makes your workout more motivating), dates (duh), dinner, going out (extra duh).
+I'm going to tell you about a scent that men AND women ask me about on a daily basis.
+People question me about it in ubers… or come up to me after I walk by.
+It's little 3 x 3 inch and I never, ever, leave home with it.
+I take it to the gym (I swear it makes your workout more motivating), dates (duh), dinner, and going out (extra duh).

 It started with a New York Pilates class.
-I had a few minutes to spare and started sampling the beauty products on display by the check-in counter.
+I had a few minutes to spare and sampled the beauty products by the check-in counter.
 I saw an adorable french looking perfume oil and dabbed it on my wrist.

-The class started and as I moved on the reformer I was s h o c k e d how in love I was with what I was smelling.
+The class started and as I moved on the reformer I was s h o c k e d how in love I was with my new smell.

 But as class finished, I had to rush to a meeting and didn't buy it.

-There's something about this smell that when you smell it for the first time, you literally can't stop thinking about it.
+There's something about this scent that when you smell it for the first time, you literally can't stop thinking about it.
 I know, it sounds nuts.
 But I thought about this perfume every day for two weeks.
-Literally, every day.
-Until finally, I walked 20 minutes to the pilates studio just to by it.
-You just can’t stop thinking about it.

 My every day scent.

-Each time I pull it out of my purse and ask "who wants an aphrodisiac" my friends rush to put out their wrists.
+It’s f*cking alluring.
+Each time I pull it out of my purse and ask "who wants an aphrodisiac" my friends rush to put out their wrist, because they agree.